-Our first destination in Barcelona is a metro station called Plaza de Gaudí, and of course we know what to expect when we walk up the stairs.
-"Turn back", Natascha commands, and lo! behind us are those strange towers that seem to belong into a Science Fiction film or a desert village in Mali.
-Gaudí's Sagrada Familia is the place in Barcelona we most eagerly wanted to see, so we went straight there with only a brief coffee cortado on the way.
+We know what to expect when we walk up the stairs at the metro station Plaza de Gaudí.
+“Turn around”, Natascha commands, and lo! behind us are those strange towers that seem to belong into a Science Fiction film or a desert village in Mali.
+Gaudí’s Sagrada Familia was on top of our must-see list, so we went straight there with only a brief coffee cortado on the way.

-The cathedral is the most famous of Gaudí's buildings, and it is the one he spent much of his life planning.
+The cathedral is the most famous of Gaudí’s buildings and he spent much of his life planning it.
 Building it, too, but he never finished more than a small part including one of the facades and one of a planned 18 towers.
-Antoni Gaudí, then a well-recognized but not the most famous architect in Barcelona (that was Lluís Domènech i Montaner), was entrusted with building a new church in a poor quarter in 1883.
-It was to be built entirely with donations, and the actual work only started in 1892 – and has not been finished yet.
-Gaudí's ambitious plans for the construction, the design, and the decoration did not exactly make it easier to collect sufficient funds.
+Antoni Gaudí, then a well-recognized but not the most famous architect in Barcelona (that was Lluís Domènech i Montaner), got the order to build a new church in a poor quarter in 1883.
+Funding came entirely through donations, and the actual work only started in 1892.
+Until today the church is not finished yet.
+Gaudí’s ambitious plans for the construction, the design, and the decoration did not exactly make it easier to collect sufficient funds.

 No wonder that the church is full of visitors even in February and in spite of massive entrance fees.
-No wonder that Gaudí's works were included in the UNESCO World Heritage list as one of the first properties in 1984.
-And perhaps it's not even surprising that Gaudí himself manically spent all his time and energy on this one project from 1914 until his death in 1926.
+No wonder that Gaudí’s works is listed as a UNESCO World Heritage list as early as 1984.
+And perhaps it’s not even surprising that Gaudí himself manically spent all his time and energy on this one project from 1914 until his death in 1926.

-In the next days, we also visit a few of Gaudí's other projects, but the decorative excitement wears off a little.
-Casa Mila in the city rather pales in comparison with the cathedral and the kitsch in the souvenir shop is quite unbearable, but at least it is nicely lit in the evening.
+Over the next days, we also visit a few of Gaudí’s other projects, but the decorative excitement wears off a little.
+Casa Mila in the city rather pales in comparison with the cathedral and the kitsch in the souvenir shop is quite unbearable.
+But at least there is a nice light-up in the evening.

-The Park Güell, which is filled with Chinese tourist groups, rather reminds us of Portmeirion village in Wales, a similar architect's fantasy built a bit later than Park Güell but from the start intended as a tourist destination.
+Chinese tourist groups jostle in Park Güell.
+The architecture rather reminds us of Portmeirion village in Wales, a similar architect’s fantasy built a bit later than Park Güell but from the start intended as a tourist destination.
 In the Park Güell, Gaudí wanted to construct a new and modern town quarter, a kind of gated community but not too exclusive, healthy living within the environment and at the edge of town.
 Everything was hand-made with a lot of colourful and pleasant details – most noticeable are the pottery mosaics.
 The plan never attracted many potential home-makers, though.
 Nevertheless the major communal spaces such as a market and a plaza were completed between 1900 and 1914.
 Today it would be a top property, judging from the masses of tourists queuing to get in…

 Barcelona offers a lot apart from Gaudí and Modernisme – a well-preserved Gothic quarter but also contemporary architecture, many good museums (we visited the Picasso Museum, Egyptian Museum and Olympic Museum), a pleasant harbour, good food and nightlife.
 It is accordingly an extremely popular tourist destination.
-We found early February a perfect time for visiting as it was not exceedingly crowded, and the Mediterranean climate is mild.
+We found early February a perfect time for visiting.
+There were less tourists, and the Mediterranean climate is mild.